Kodluyoruz-NodeJs-Bootcamp/week4-omerization/README.md

-# Authentication with JWT & Session NodeJs
+# Authentication with JWT & Session NodeJs (TypeORM)
 This app is written for the Patika.dev Gusto&RemoteTeam sponsored NodeJs Bootcamp as homework of 3rd week.